EPCCed/2024-11-11_containers_epcc/setup.md

 ### Log into ARCHER2

-You should now be able to log into ARCHER2 by following the [login instructions in the ARCHER2 documentation](https://docs.archer2.ac.uk/user-guide/connecting/).
+You should now be able to log into ARCHER2 by following the [login instructions in the ARCHER2 documentation](https://docs.archer2.ac.uk/user-guide/connecting/) but using the login address `login4.archer2.ac.uk`.
 As noted above, in addition to the SSH key you should already have specified for the account, you will also need to register an autheticator app to generate TOTP for ARCHER2 login.

 Note, you will need three credentials the first time you log into ARCHER2: SSH key, MFA TOTP and one-shot password from SAFE.
 Once you have successfully logged in, you should never need to use a password again, your access will be via SSH key + TOTP.